JACマガジン

 Therefore, they are required to meet a certain level of skill in a specific industrial field and also have a certain level of Japanese language proficiency.

-There are many job types available and the program has a wide range of options, making it an easy entry point for those wanting to acquire skills.
+There are many types of occupations accepted, so it is easy to work on for those who want to acquire skills.

-If you become a Specified Skilled Worker (ii), there is no upper limit to the renewal of your period of stay, and you will be allowed to bring your family with you, so you will be able to continue working for a long time.
+If you become a Specified Skilled Worker (ii), there is no upper limit on the renewal of your period of stay, and you are allowed to bring your family along, so you can continue to work for a long time.

-The organizations involved in Specified Skills and Technical Intern Training are often confused, but these also have different objectives and obligations, and the organizations involved are also different.
+Specified Skills and Technical Intern Training are easy to mistake for related organizations, but they also have different purposes and obligations, and the organizations themselves are also different.

 [Please read this article]